hadashiA/VContainer/README.md

 # VContainer

-VContainer is an implementation lightweight DI (Dependency Injection) Container for Unity (Game Engine)
+VContainer is an implementation of lightweight DI (Dependency Injection) Container for Unity (Game Engine),
-that has minimum and sufficient features implemented.
+that has minimum and sufficient features.

-( "V" means making Unity's initial "U" more thinner and solid. )
+"V" means making Unity's initial "U" more thinner and solid ... !

 - [Thread safety](https://github.com/hadashiA/VContainer#thread-safety)
 - [Controlling Scope and Lifetime](https://github.com/hadashiA/VContainer#controlling-scope-and-lifetime)